alanscode/chatbot/README.md

 # Chatbot Project

-A simple and intelligent chatbot application.
+A simple and intelligent chatbot application that answers questions about a resume.

 ## Features